5G-MAG/rt-xr-unity-player/README.md

 ## Downloading

-The projet has dependencies which are not delivered through UPM (Unity's Package Manager), but instead are tracked as git submodules.
+The project has dependencies which are not delivered through UPM (Unity's Package Manager), but instead are tracked as git submodules.

 **clone the project and fetch all submodules**
 ```